dfki-ric-underactuated-lab/ricmonk/README.md

 When working with a real system be careful and mind the following safety measures:

 * Brushless motors can be very powerful, moving with tremendous force and speed.
-Always limit the range of motion, power, force and speed using configurable parameters, currently limited supplies, and mechanical design.
+Always limit the range of motion, power, force, and speed using configurable parameters, currently limited supplies, and mechanical design.

-* The robot must be placed in a ladder bar cage and kept at least one-meter distance from the acromonk in case of operation.
+* The robot must be placed in a ladder bar cage and kept at least one distance from the acromonk in case of operation.

 * Make sure you have access to an emergency stop while doing experiments.
 Be extra careful while operating in the pure torque control loop.